 Suddenly, the highly primal scream begins to fade and then transitions into a slowly undulating musical wave, replacing the great pain with the greatest pleasure.

 It begins as a long and deep ‘Basso Profundo’.
 Then, it’s joined by a ‘Brass Chromatic’, then a slight ‘Fanfare Rhapsody’ enters in, then a wonderful, multi-faceted ‘Midi Invention’ joins from all sides, even from behind.
 At first barely audible in the harmony, an ‘Anthem Obligato’ begins to mix in very unobtrusively but confidently builds into an amazing ‘Pentatonic Pianoforte’.

 It’s a creation unlike anything anyone has ever heard before on this planet and quite possibly never will experience again any time soon.
 It’s beautiful.
 It’s haunting and tumultuous.
 It’s mystical.
 But more than anything else it’s orgasmic at every level of awareness.
-I’m not usually prone to this kind of thing, but even for me, it’s overwhelming and so we’re all unified in quiet solitude for a long while.
+I’m not usually prone to this kind of hyperbole, but even for me, it’s overwhelming and so we’re all unified in quiet solitude for a long while.